TRNEEDANAME/PlayableRulers_Uncooked/README.md

 ## Description

+## This is the uncooked version, it will not receive any update

 This is the github repository of the **mod project** folder for my [Playable Rulers mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2823002635).
 This will be the most up to date project folder from the mod, even before it's on steam.